Droupadi Murmu: Presidency (2022–present)

 In April 2023, she took a historic flight in a Sukhoi Su-30MKI fighter jet at Tezpur Air Station in Assam, the third president ever to fly in a sortie fighter jet.
 She flew for around 30 minutes over the Brahmaputra and Tezpur valleys also covering the Himalayan ranges.
 She described it afterwards as an "exhilarating experience".

 Droupadi Murmu takes a historic sortie in a Sukhoi Su-30MKI fighter aircraft at the Tezpur Air Force Station.

 In May 2023, a row arose when the New Parliament House, under the Central Vista Project was inaugurated by Prime Minister Narendra Modi.
 The opposition demanded it to be inaugurated by Murmu as the constitutional head of state, and boycotted the ceremony.
-However later, Murmu stated that the "Prime Minister symbolises parliament's trust, and she was proud and deeply satisfied with the inauguration".
+However, later, Murmu stated that the "Prime Minister symbolises parliament's trust, and she was proud and deeply satisfied with the inauguration".

 She expressed her anguish and despair against the continuous crime committed against women in the country, when reacting to the 2024 Kolkata rape and murder incident.
 She stated "enough is enough" and stated that the incident had left the nation shocked, and condemned violence and crime against women.

 On 22 January 2024, President Murmu visited Ayodhya to attend the Pran Pratishtha ceremony of the Ram Mandir, along with other dignitaries.
 The event marked a historic cultural and religious moment in India.

 On 29 February 2024, she addressed the inaugural session of the International Conference on Disaster Resilient Infrastructure (ICDRI) and emphasized India's commitment to global cooperation in building resilient infrastructure.

 On 8 March 2024, President Murmu presented the Nari Shakti Puraskar at Rashtrapati Bhavan on International Women's Day.
 She commended the awardees for their outstanding contributions to women's empowerment across various sectors.

 On 27 June 2024, Murmu addressed a joint sitting of the Parliament of India at the beginning of the 18th Lok Sabha.
 She hailed the record voter turnout and the participation of all sections of society, including the people of Jammu and Kashmir, and lauded their commitment to strengthening Indian democracy.

 On 9 March 2025, she inaugurated the second edition of Vividhta Ka Amrit Mahotsav at Rashtrapati Bhavan, a cultural festival celebrating South Indian traditions, crafts, and cuisines.
 The event aimed to promote unity in diversity and local artisanship.
-After the inaguration of new vice president, she will become the first president who will served with three vice presidents.
+After the inauguration of C. P. Radhakrishnan as the new vice president, she became the first president to serve with three vice presidents.